gcarriveau/CalcmasterFractal/README.md

 The other project in the CalcmasterFractalDll folder is the engine which calculates the iterations array.
 It's written in C++20 and requires installation of CUDA Toolkit 12.6.
 It compiles (using nvcc) to a dll file which is loaded by the C# Windows UI at runtime.
 New fractal formulas can be added easily by creating a new __device__ frmXxxx function in TheCalcmaster.cu and adding the parameters for the formula to the fractals.json file.

 My original project which was used to generate a bitmap file series was written completely in C# and parallel processing was performed using CPU cores.
+It was slow.

 I've posted several [videos](https://www.youtube.com/@fractalsnakes840) on YouTube that are good examples of what this project will be capable of when I finish adding the full functionality of the original C# project to this one.